Product Requirements Document (PRD)

 | Error logging | LLM errors, timeout events, and fallback activations logged with sufficient context to diagnose |

-| Analytics events | Defined event schema for: chat opened, first message sent, qualification state change, contact captured, escalation triggered, conversation ended |
+| Analytics events | Defined event schema for: chat opened, first message sent, qualification state change, contact captured, escalation triggered, conversation ended.
+Full event schema with field names, types, and PII rules defined in TRD Section 9 (Observability) — 8 frontend CustomEvents on the <growth-chat> element and 8 backend Langfuse traces/spans.
+Both layers must conform to the schema before implementation. |

 7. Technical Constraints and Candidates